 Ok, why are we talking about brushes in relation to thin paint?
 How is this relevant?

-Well, the type of brush you choose to create a background or fine detail can lead to create more layers of paint or load more paint than you intend.
+Well, the type of brush you choose, my favorites being these ones, can lead to creating more layers of paint or loading more paint than you intend.

 This is something I cover more extensively in my Paint Slapping Magic of Brushes class (which you can try free on SkillShare by clicking this link), but let’s dive into an example on how brush choice can make or break your painting.

 You would probably have greater struggles if you try blending a large background area using a small brush than a larger one, right?